Zombies

 items: Bombs that explode after a short period, blue skull heads that eventually

-become a full-fledged skeletons that give chase, or, unwittingly, a pot roast
+erect themselves into full-fledged skeletons and give chase, or, unwittingly,

 These brains

-with attached curling spines have been freshly ripped out of some group of
+with attached curling spines have been freshly ripped right out of the ripe

-unfortunate souls.
-They're conveniently bunched together in narrow tunnels
+frames of a group of unfortunate souls.
+They're conveniently bunched together

-wherein they float back and forth to create an annoying obstacle upward.
-If
+in narrow tunnels wherein they float back and forth to create an annoying

 Even dislodged